 the solo play with music

 SKIN explores some of the ways art helps us heal, as the grad student races to write herself into a happier future.
 Both work and sex get inventive as she strives for a love greater than any she’s known before.
 But after you learn to guard against life, can you open up again?

 SKIN is directed by Jessi D. Hill, with original music by Hope Singsen, Bob Parins, Dillon Kondor and Micah Burgess.
-Watch video excerpts or meet the SKIN team.
+Meet the SKIN team.